Saadia Ibn Danan

 Rabbi Saadiah ben Maimon ben Moshe ibn Danan (סעדיה אבן דנאן) (born 2nd half of 15th century in Granada, Spain – died 1493(?) in Oran, Algeria) was a grammarian of Hebrew and Arabic, poet and a halachic authority.

-He served as a dayan in Granada, and after the expulsion of Jews from Spain settled in Oran.
+He served as a dayan in Granada and, following the expulsion of the Jews from Spain, settled in Oran with his father.

 Among his works are rabbinic Responsa, a Talmudic dictionary called Sepher Arukh, works on Hebrew grammar and Hebrew verse, as well as a Hebrew dictionary written in Arabic.

 He was the first writer to compare Hebrew metre with its Arabic counterpart.